isomerpages/moe-acsbarkerroad/index.md

           link_url: https://www.acsbr.moe.edu.sg/admissions/2026-sec-1-registration/
         - title: Appeal for Transfer after S1 Posting
           date: 19 December 2025
-          announcement: P6 students who have just received their posting in 2025 may use this form to appeal for transfer to ACS(BR).
+          announcement: P6 students who have just received their posting may use this form to appeal for transfer to ACS(BR).
 Their PSLE score must meet the school's cut-off point.
 Transfer will be subject to available vacancies and the school’s admission criteria.
           link_text: Find Out More
           link_url: https://go.gov.sg/acsbr-2026s1appeal
         - title: Release of N-Level Results